Arlanthir/notes/programs/Godot.md

 ## Physics

+Remember to change the Default Gravity in the project's settings (Physics or Physics 2d)

 - StaticBody: not affected by physics but affects others
 - KinematicBody: not affected by physics, but can be manipulated by code or animations (e.g. moving platforms)
 - RigidBody: affected by gravity and physics